-If you feel that you are over paying on your property tax, then there are a few options that you can take.
+If you feel that you are overpaying on your property tax, then there are a few options that you can take.
 Do you want to learn how to lower and defer property taxes?
 You can appeal the assessed value of your home and thereby lower your tax liability.
-Additionally, you can also take advantage of the provincial land tax deferral programme as well the Ontario senior homeowner’s property tax grant.
+Additionally, you can also take advantage of the provincial land tax deferral program as well the Ontario senior homeowner’s property tax grant.

 Did you know that you may be paying more than required on your property taxes?
 Hi, my name is Allan Madan, your trusted accountant, and here I’ll discuss how to reduce property taxes or defer them.